cycle4passion/sveltekit-temporal/README.md

 ## Server hooks (only if needed)

-If you use Temporal inside `hooks.server.ts` or `+server.ts` endpoints that might run before any layout, uncomment the import there as well:
+If you use Temporal inside `hooks.server.ts` or `+server.ts` endpoints that might run before any layout, manully add the import there as well:

 ```ts
 import '$lib/temporal';